-3.13 The designation is consistent with the overall local housing strategy considering wider homelessness, empty properties and anti-social behaviour.
-The Proposed area comprises of 3961 properties as shown in the map below: -
+3.13 The designation for consultation was consistent with the overall local housing strategy, considering wider homelessness, empty properties and anti-social behaviour.
+The Proposed area comprised of 3961 properties as shown in the map below: -

 4. THE NEED FOR SELECTIVE LICENSING